duybuidotvn/duybuidotvn.github.io/_posts/technical/2018-12-05-design-pattern.md

 show_meta: no
 subheadline:  "Technical - Design Pattern for Human"
 title:  "Technical - Design Pattern for Human"
+teaser: "A topic that can easily make anyone's mind wobble.
+Here I try to make them stick in to your mind (and maybe mine) by explaining them in the simplest way possible."
 categories:
     - about
 header: no